AlibabaPAI/llumnix/docs/Arguments.md

 - Fix the placement of instance to current node.

 `--initial-instances`
-- Number of model instance created at initialization.
+- Number of model instances created at initialization.
 - Default: 1

 `--load-metric`